Mulan live-action remake: Film’s soundtrack and how to watch on Disney Plus

-The iconic 1998 animated adventure is getting a live-action remake – here’s everything you need to know before its release.
+The iconic 1998 animated adventure has had a live-action remake – here’s how to watch Mulan now on Disney+.

-Directed by Niki Caro, the remake will be the same story as the 1998 musical.
+Directed by Niki Caro, the remake has the same story as the 1998 musical.
 Based on the Chinese legend of Hua Mulan, it follows the story of a girl impersonating a man in order to fight in the Chinese military, and ward off a Hun invasion.

 When will the film be released?

 Disney’s latest live-action remake was released on 4 September, on Disney+.

 The movie was set to hit cinemas in March, but had to be postponed due to the coronavirus pandemic.

 Disney decided to bypass the cinema release altogether and premiere Mulan on their streaming service instead.

 But unlike most of the films and series on the streaming platform, not all Disney+ account holders will have access to the live-action remake.